Limit linear series: combinatorial theory: Reduced divisors

-\begin{remark} Note that the proof of Theorem~\ref{thm:exprd} does not use the fact that $M$ is closed, but this does not contradict Remark~\ref{rem:fininetess_condition}.
-Indeed, Lemma~\ref{lem:f_v}, assuming closedness, states that $D_v$ exists for all $v$, whereas Theorem~\ref{thm:exprd} only implies that if $D_v$ does exist for some $v$, then $D_u$ exists for all $u$ in a neighborhood of $v$.
-In other words, the set of $v$ for which $D_v$ exists is an open subset of $\Gamma$. \end{remark}
+\begin{remark} Note that in the proof of Theorem~\ref{thm:exprd}, we did not refer to the admissibility of $M$, but this does not contradict Example~\ref{ex:finiteness_condition}.
+Indeed, Proposition~\ref{prop:f_v} states that, assuming admissibility, $\ssD_v$ exists for all $v$, whereas Theorem~\ref{thm:exprd} only implies that if $\ssD_v$ \emph{does exist} for some $v$, then $\ssD_u$ exists for all $u$ in a neighborhood of $v$, and behaves as stated in the theorem.
+In other words, the set of $u$ for which $\ssD_u$ exists is an open subset of $\Gamma$. \end{remark}

-\subsection{Continuity of the map to $|M|$ defined by reduced divisors}
+\subsection{Continuity of the map to $|(D, M)|$ defined by reduced divisors}